devamiya/myreads/README.md

 ## Installation

-Clone the repository, change directories, and use NPM to install the dependencies.
+Use NPM to install the dependencies.

 ```
 $ npm install